ercanlab/2024_Aharonoff_et_al/README.md

 This repository contains scripts used in

-Aharonoff, A., Kim, J., Washington, A., & Ercan, S. Parallel evolution of X chromosome specific SMC complexes in two nematode lineages.
-Preprint at https://doi.org/10.1101/2024.05.21.595224
+Aharonoff A, Kim J, Washington A, Ercan S. 2025.
+Parallel evolution of X chromosome-specific SMC complexes in two nematode lineages.
+Wittkopp P, editor.
+Molecular Biology and Evolution:msaf270.

 as well as a rescaffolded genome for Pristionchus pacificus (PS312), lifted over annotations for protein coding genes, and detailed collection protocols for each species of worm used in this study.